-During the 113th Congress, I was proud to vote in favor of the Water Resources Reform and Development Act which became law in June 2014.
-This law improves the process for rehabilitating infrastructure along America’s waterways, eliminating red-tape and bureaucratic delays that have bogged down the system for years.
+While serving my constituents in Congress, I have voted a number of times to reauthorize the Water Resources and Development Act (WRDA), which covers our nation’s waterways programs.
+WRDA improves the process for rehabilitating infrastructure along America’s waterways while eliminating red tape and bureaucratic delays that have bogged down the system for years.
 Millions of tons of commodities are shipped annually using Illinois’ many rivers, including sites along the Illinois River in Marseilles, Utica, and Morris.
-Improving our waterways will make it easier for farmers and manufacturers in Illinois to get their goods to consumers out of state and even around the world.
+Improving our waterways will make it easier for farmers and manufactures in Illinois to get their goods to consumers out of state and even around the world.